The Price Is Right models: Current lineup

 As of 2025, the show features six permanent models: Rachel Reynolds, Amber Lancaster, Manuela Arbeláez, James O'Halloran, Devin Goda and Alexis Gaube.
 Each episode typically includes two or three models.
 Occasionally, only one model appears, such as during guest appearances by personalities affiliated with Paramount Global or when travel and health logistics limit availability.
 Some season 52 episodes included only James for this reason.

 Nighttime versions

 The daytime models appeared on the 1970s syndicated nighttime version as well, with a few notable exceptions.
 Additional models besides Parkinson were also featured on the nighttime show, including Janice's sister Ann Pennington and a black model known only by her first name, Harriet.

 On the 1985 syndicated version, Pennington, Parkinson, and Hallstrom appeared throughout the run.
 However, on the 1994 syndicated version, an entirely separate cast of models was featured: Julie Lynn Cialini, Ferrari Farris, and Lisa Stahl Sullivan.

 Since the premiere of the CBS prime time series in 2002, there are often situations where four to seven models appear on each episode.
 All six of the regular daytime models participate, although not in every episode.

+Ashley Callingbull serves as the lead model of the Canadian spin-off The Price Is Right Tonight.